Skip to main content

 Authentication quickstart

 Every SDK resolves credentials the same way: explicit constructor options beat environment variables, and conflicting options fail at construction.
-Set the environment once and construct with zero arguments:
+On a developer machine, log in once with the CLI below and skip configuration entirely.
+For servers and CI, register an OAuth client (dashboard → Settings → Security → OAuth Clients), set the environment once, and construct with zero arguments:

 You do not need to configure a tenant: management calls resolve it server-side from the credential, and the data-plane hostname is auto-discovered on first proxy call.
 Passing tenant (or setting KNOXCALL_TENANT) just skips the discovery lookup.